m27frogy/CBQF/README.md

 #### Features
 - Fetches QotD from within an automated instance of FireFox.
 - Stores QotD in a special file for later use.
-- Exports QotD in text format in two seperate files.
+- Exports QotD in PDF format for printing conveniently.
 - Allows random shuffling and filtering of topics.

 #### Bugs
-- Cannot process QotD containing pictures and therefore skips all Mathematics problems.
+- TBD.

 ## Pre-requisites
 - Selenium-WebDriver
 - Nokogiri
+- PDFKit
 - Firefox (or similar browser if you know how to edit the code slightly)

 ## Preinstall